NotWoods/tigeroakes.com/README.md

 The site uses a **Service Worker** to run offline, and on subsequent visits the website is loaded from the user's cache rather than waiting for the network to respond.

+To load quickly, critical CSS is kept below 10 kb and is inlined in each page.
 All animations in the website are performed with `translate`, `scale`, or `opacity`.
 These properties can be animated cheaply by web browsers, letting the page run fast on mobile devices.